What Is Employer Branding, and Why Is It Important?

 2. Conduct an internal employer brand audit

 Your employment brand represents what your current and previous employees feel about working in your organisation.
 To know your existing brand identity, start by gathering employees' opinions internally.
 You can survey one department and make it anonymous to ensure employees feel safe expressing their views.
-Once you've gained this information, work on the negative practices or values while you focus on the strengths that make your organisation a great working place.
+Once you've gained this information, work on the negative practices or values while focusing on the strengths that make your organisation a great working place.

 3. Operate an external employer brand audit